-ERPs were designed and leveraged by manufacturing companies to drive operational efficiencies.
+Enterprise Resource Planning was designed and leveraged by manufacturing companies to drive operational efficiencies.
 All industries, including Wholesales and Distribution Industry, Retailers, B2B and B2C eCommerce, service industries, education, hospitality, health care, financial services, and government have adapted and leveraged ERP concepts to streamline and integrate business processes to stay competitive.

 The 1970s saw the advent of Material Requirements Planning (MRP) applications.
 The planning engines used the manually created Master Production Schedule (MPS) as one of the MRP inputs.
-The Bill of Materials and Inventory Records are inputs to MRP.
+The Bill of Materials and Inventory Records are input to MRP.
 MRP used these inputs to schedule Production orders and Raw material purchase requisitions.

-From the early 90s till about 2010, ERP followed an On-premise model where the customer owned the infrastructure that hosted ERP.
+From the early 90s till about 2010, ERP followed an On-premise model where the customer-owned the infrastructure that hosted ERP.
 From around the first decade of the 2000s, aided by advancements in technology and the broad adoption of the Internet, more and more customers are adopting Cloud ERP.
-In Cloud ERP model, the ERP is hosted on a Data Center owned by a third party vendor or Data Centre.
+In the Cloud ERP model, the ERP is hosted on a Data Center owned by a third party vendor or Data Centre.